 - Claim: The cases of Kosovo and Crimea are identical

 - Claim: Russia's annexation of Crimea was justified by the opinion of the International Court of Justice on the independence of Kosovo

 - Claim: The Ukrainian authorities are illegitimate

 Fact: NATO suspended practical cooperation with Russia due to its aggressive actions in Ukraine.
 However, we continue to keep channels for political dialogue open.
 The NATO-Russia Council, an important platform for dialogue, has never been suspended.
-We have held five meetings since April 2016.
+We have held six meetings since April 2016.